 As far as I'm aware, Tag&Rename is the hands-down best app for managing audio metadata:

 - Manage multiple files in different folders.

 - Modify metadata tags (including album artwork).

 - Preview before writing changes.

-Widely considered the successor to AdBlock and AdBlock Plus, both of which seemed to have sucumbed to greed and abandon their mission.
+Widely considered the successor to AdBlock and AdBlock Plus, both of which seemed to have sucumbed to greed and abandoned their mission.

 This app has saved me so much time I don't think it's even quantifiable.

 Basically, this app allows you to reassign a user profile to a different user account.
 This may not sound like much but it is invaluable when moving to, between, or from user accounts and/or domains because almost everything is identical to the way that it was.

 There are Professional and Corporate Editions which allow full automation of this process and aren't very expensive.